lindosystems/lindoapi.jl/README.md

 # lindoapi.jl

-Lindoapi a wrapper LINDO API
+Lindoapi a wrapper for the LINDO API

 This API gives you access to LINDO's powerful solvers for Stochastic, Linear, Nonlinear (convex & nonconvex/Global), Quadratic, Quadratically Constrained, Second Order Cone and Integer optimization.